I am a Ph.D. Candidate in Economics at University College London.

 with S. Lattanzio (Bank of Italy)

-"Government transfers and votes for state intervention" [DRAFT]
+"Government transfers and votes for state intervention" [Online version] [DRAFT]

 with G. Albanese (Bank of Italy) and G. de Blasio (Bank of Italy)